 Management intends to continue to invest significantly in R&D and sales and marketing activities in order to support the organic growth of the business.
-In addition, management intends to make niche acquisitions to strengthen its position in the telecom and medical markets.
-The Medical division's products are positioned to address the growing needs of developing markets.
-BATM usually competes with other mid-size manufacturers, but also sells some units under OEM agreements with leading vendors in the industry.
-The Telecom division is continuing to focus on the new strategy of concentrating on Tier 1 clients, SDN (Software Driven Networks) and NFV (Network Function Virtualisation).
+In addition, management intends to make niche acquisitions to strengthen its position in the Networking and Cyber Division and Bio-Medical markets.
+The Bio-Medical Division's products are positioned to address the growing needs of developing markets.
+BATM usually competes with other mid-size manufacturers, but also sells certain products under OEM agreements with leading vendors in the industry.
+The Networking and Cyber Division is continuing to focus on the new strategy of concentrating on Tier 1 clients, SDN (Software Driven Networks) and NFV (Network Function Virtualisation).